BlueQuartzSoftware/simplnx/src/Plugins/ITKImageProcessing/docs/ITKBinaryDilateImage.md

 ## Description

-filter_data.detail_desc=BinaryDilateImageFilter is a binary dilation morphologic operation on the foreground of an image.
+BinaryDilateImageFilter is a binary dilation morphologic operation on the foreground of an image.
 Only the value designated by the intensity value "SetForegroundValue()" (alias as SetDilateValue() ) is considered as foreground, and other intensity values are considered background.

 Grayscale images can be processed as binary images by selecting a "ForegroundValue" (alias "DilateValue").
 Pixel values matching the dilate value are considered the "foreground" and all other pixels are "background".
 This is useful in processing segmented images where all pixels in segment #1 have value 1 and pixels in segment #2 have value 2, etc. A particular "segment number" can be processed.
 ForegroundValue defaults to the maximum possible value of the PixelType.